KernelPanic1976/WLED/readme.md

   </p>

-# Welcome to my project WLED! ✨
+# Welcome to a fork of the awesome WS2812/SK6812 RGB LED control program, WLED! ✨

-A fast and feature-rich implementation of an ESP32 and ESP8266 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!
+"A fast and feature-rich implementation of an ESP32 and ESP8266 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!"

 ## ⚙️ Features
 - WS2812FX library with more than 100 special effects